Big money bets on China growing old, and rich

 At Cherish-Yearn, an upscale retirement community on the outskirts of Shanghai, Chairman Xi Zhiyong has invested 600 million yuan to build 800 apartments, with just over 60 percent full.
 Residents buy flats with a membership fee of 980,000 yuan ($155,400) per couple, and then pay an annual fee of 30,000 to 70,000 yuan, depending on the size of their apartment, for cleaning services, activities and the help of a secretary.

-Chinese insurance companies have also started to pump money into the sector, with Ping An (601318.SS) staking 17 billion yuan in a retirement community in Zhejiang Province in September.
-That is the fourth insurance investment in retirement homes in as many month, after smaller projects from China Life (2628.HK) (601628.SS) in Hebei, Taikang Life TAKNG.UL in Beijing and Taiping Life in Shanghai.
+Chinese insurance companies have also started to pump money into the sector, with Ping An staking 17 billion yuan in a retirement community in Zhejiang Province in September.
+That is the fourth insurance investment in retirement homes in as many month, after smaller projects from China Life in Hebei, Taikang Life in Beijing and Taiping Life in Shanghai.

 Singapore-based firms are also looking to expand.